guolisen/simple_mcp_client/README.md

 - Configurable via JSON configuration files

 ## Notice:
-Currently the big model only supports openAI, other models Ollama, deepseek, openrouter are not tested yet.
-You can sign up for the free WipoAI and use the api key to access the big model.
+Currently the LLM only supports openAI, other models Ollama, deepseek, openrouter are not tested yet.
+You can sign up for the free ZhiPuAI and use the api key to access the big model.
 ZhiPu: https://www.bigmodel.cn/

 ```JSON